G00435965/fpga-vga-veriloggKM/index.md

 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 Originally we had a template code of different coloured stripes running vertically across the screen.
 Through trial and error I managed to make make it into a staircase and then into what was meant to be the start of a PAC-MAN graphic.
 At that point I had gotten the gist of how to control each pixel.
 If i could have one big one then I could split that into many small ones and display a nice graphic, so thats what I did.

 I could see how much work it was going to be so I mapped it out on paper, from there it was just lots of `if else` statements.
 Each with their own co-ordinate where they will be displayed on the screen.
 Set into rows and columns.
-I decided to make the boxes 16 x 16, there was 40 blocks of 16 for the rows and 30 blocks of 16 for columns, this was because in the inspired design it was set into ....................explain the squares on the original design .
+I decided to make the boxes 16 x 16, there was 30 blocks of 16 for the rows and 40 blocks of 16 for columns, this was because in the inspired design it was set into 23 blocks for colomns, therefore 40 was more than enough space for the graphic to fit on the monitor.
+The same went with how big the insipiration graphic was for rows, if you count how many blocks tall the character is you will count 26 blocks tall, that means me giving 30 blocks for rows was just enough with leaving 2 blocks of tolerance for the head and the feet.
 I used `ChatGPT` to generate me the colours beige and gray.

 <table>